How much time does marching band take up?

 What about band camp?
 When is that?

 Band Camp for the CMB starts a week before move-in day.
-This year, members will come on Saturday, August 17.
 We rehearse three times a day – full band drill rehearsal in the morning, student-led sectionals inside in the afternoons, and full band music and drill rehearsal in the evenings.
 Each night, the sections compete in a variety of competitions for a prize at the end of camp.
-These range from a scavenger hunt, to bowling, to pool nigh, to a skit night, and represent some of the best memories for most members.
+These range from a scavenger hunt, to bowling, to pool night, to a skit night, and provide some of the best memories for most members.
 During camp, we’ll learn the pre-game show and the first game show.
-Oh, and did we mention camp is held at the Doubletree Hotel in Charlottesville?
+Oh, and did we mention camp is held at the prestigious Blue Ridge School?
 All expenses and meals are taken care of by the band.

 I’ve heard something about scholarships.
 What’s that all about?